KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a managed assembly is found but cannot be loaded.

-    throw [System.IO.FileLoadException]::New("a managed assembly is found but cannot be loaded.")
+    throw [System.IO.FileLoadException]::New('a managed assembly is found but cannot be loaded.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.FileLoadException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.FileLoadException.aspx)